mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 * Zoom: Live class with David Saacke at 1pm EST.

 ## Thursday, May 14
+Read/Watch
+{: .label .label-green }
+* Canvas: watch chapter 5 lecture video

 Participate
 {: .label .label-yellow }
 * Slack: icebreaker of the day!
+* Chapter 5 discussion questions:
+	* What do you think of this acceleration idea?
+Do you see that working or not working in certain areas?
+Where do see a gap in what technology could do to benefit others?
+	* What have you learned so far in college about approaching complex ideas?
+Does Bridle’s recommendation work for you?
+Does it work for technology?

-* Zoom: office hours 1-4pm
+* Zoom: office hours 1-4pm to answer any questions about assignment #2.

 ## Friday, May 15
 Read/Watch
 {: .label .label-green }
-* Canvas: Assignment #3 Unessay video before Monday
+* Canvas: Watch Assignment #3 Unessay video before Monday
 * Read *New Dark Age* chap 10 over the weekend.
 Take a look at the other chapters we haven't read and choose at least one to read thoroughly.
 To help you decide:
 	* Chapter 4 - Big data, science, pharmacology
 	* Chapter 7 - government surveillance, intelligence